CUBRID/cubrid-manual/en/sql/tuning.rst

 *   *table_name* : Table name to check the statistics Information

-The following shows the statictical information of *t1* table in CSQL interpreter.
+The following shows the statistical information of *t1* table in CSQL interpreter.

 .. code-block:: sql